Box - R WMA

 This brochure is designed to provide the public with information and a summary of regulations pertaining to hunting and other recreational use on the Box-R Wildlife Management Area.
 Regulations that are new or differ substantially from last year are shown in bold print.
 Area users should familiarize themselves with all regulations.
 For exact wording of the wildlife laws and regulations, see the Florida Fish and Wildlife Conservation Commission’s wildlife code, on file with the Secretary of State and state libraries.
 This brochure, the Florida Hunting Regulations handbook, and quota permit worksheets should provide the information necessary for you to plan your hunting activities.
-These publications are available from any Commission office, county tax collector and at MyFWC.com.
+These publications are available at MyFWC.com.

 Quota Permit Information:

 Archery - 30, no-cost, quota permits (no exemptions) for each of 2 hunts.

 Muzzleloading Gun - 30, no-cost, quota permits (no exemptions).

 General Gun - 30, no-cost, quota permits (no exemptions) for each of 4 hunts.

 Wild Hog-Still - 30, no-cost, daily quota permits (no exemptions) are available first-come, first-served, at the check station each day of the season.

 Wild Hog-Dog -20, no-cost, quota permits (no exemptions) for each of 5 hunts.

 Spring Turkey - 5, no-cost, quota permits (no exemptions) for each of 3 hunts.